SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 If the patient’s general condition permits, we can perform sinus lift procedures in the dental office, which is equipped to meet safety and asepsis requirements, with an anesthesiologist.

-It will be necessary to repeat the sinus lift procedure for both sides if the resorption is bilateral.
+The sinus lift procedure must be repeated on both sides if resorption is bilateral.

-It is possible but delicate to do both sides at the same time, especially for an elderly person.
+It is possible, but delicate, to do both sides at the same time, especially for an elderly patient.
 This should be discussed with the anesthesiologist.
 But in the end, it is the course of the clinical case during the operation that validates the choice.

 Fees for MCI WITH SINUS LIFT: